 The Hosting CSE performs command conversion of its <execInstance> sub-resources.
 The mapping between the <execInstance> attributes and the TR-069 [4] RPC procedures triggered is based on the value of the cmdType attribute of the <mgmtCmd> resource defined in Table 8.2.1.0-1.
 The CPE acceptance of the corresponding RPC procedures is indicated by returning a successful Response primitive to the initial Update Request.

-The Fault Codes which may be returned by the CPE to the Hosting CSE are mapped onto execStatus codes and stored in the corresponding <execInstance> attributes, and are detailed in the following clauses:
+The Fault Codes which may be returned by the CPE to the Hosting CSE are mapped onto execResult codes and stored in the corresponding <execInstance> attributes, and are detailed in the following clauses:

 Table 8.2.1.0-1 Mapping of Execute <mgmtCmd> primitives to BBF TR-069 RPC